openworldza/hpr-docs/docs/admin-guide.md

 Click **+ Add kennel** on the dashboard.

-Fill in name, KUSA number, status, location, and contact details.
+Fill in name, registration number, status, location, and contact details.

 ### Add a breeder (`/admin/breeders/new`)